-Recorded in a series of sessions at The Hive, with engineer Colin Stewart, Jeffrey drew inspiration from the jazz principles of spontaneity, dynamism, and improvisation, the singular spirituality of Alice Coltrane and the mist-veiled landscapes of Canadian painter Takao Tanabe.
-He approached each session as an experiment in not only improvisation but also a kind of anti-composition in which he sought to remove ego from the creative process and to reimagine the self as a channel for natural processes, rendered through music.
-Playing to the rhythms of something unseen - a hidden partner that made itself known only in the moment of contact - Jeffrey sought to capture rather than design.
+Recorded in a series of sessions at The Hive, with engineer Colin Stewart, he drew inspiration from the jazz principles of dynamism and improvisation.
+The singular spirituality of Alice Coltrane and the mist-veiled landscapes of Canadian painter Takao Tanabe.
+He approached each session as an experiment in a kind of anti-composition in which he sought to remove ego from the creative process and to reimagine the self as a channel for natural processes, rendered through music.
+Playing to the rhythms of something unseen - a hidden partner that made itself known only in the moment of contact.

 The four shimmering instrumentals that compromise the album are like a landscape unto themselves.
-At once grounding and expansive, molecular and infinite, they defy easy categorization.
+At once grounding and expansive, they defy easy categorization.
 There are no linear surfaces, only elemental processes that curve and weave, disappear and reappear; a detailed interplay of atmospheric synths and meditative rhythm evokes the motion of water, the momentary ray of light through tall trees.
-Like a sonic rendering of one of Tanabe's distant shorelines, there is both beauty and mystery here - a quality just out of reach, that rewards close attention but does not pursue it.
+There is both beauty and mystery here - a quality just out of reach, that rewards close attention but does not pursue it.